VanessaBach/VanessaBach/README.md

 <p align="left" dir="auto">
  My main projects were developed in ruby on rails, html, css and javascript.
- However as an eternal learner, I'm studying react JS and java.
+ And.... as an eternal learner, I'm studying react JS and java.

 </p>